 Phytotherapy Research also claims that there is evidence that bacopa helps with memory function.
 The recommended dosage is about 300 mg per eight ounces of coffee and will be well absorbed with the additional fat and oil.

-According to Drug Investigation 1993, this substance is a type of racetam, which work with brain chemistry in the creation of acetylcholine, an important neurotransmitter involved with memory formation and attention.
+According to Drugs in Aging, this substance is a type of racetam, which work with brain chemistry in the creation of acetylcholine, an important neurotransmitter involved with memory formation and attention.

 Coenzyme Q10 (CoQ10)